S&P cuts Renault bonds to 'junk' and downgrades outlook on PSA

-PARIS (Reuters) - Credit rating agency Standard & Poor’s (S&P) delivered downgrades on Thursday to France’s top car companies Renault (RENA.PA) and PSA (PEUP.PA), cutting Renault’s bonds to ‘junk’ status due to the impact of the new coronavirus.
+PARIS, April 9 (Reuters) - Credit rating agency Standard & Poor’s (S&P) delivered downgrades on Thursday to France’s top car companies Renault and PSA, cutting Renault’s bonds to ‘junk’ status due to the impact of the new coronavirus.

 S&P downgraded Renault to ‘BB+/B’ from ‘BBB-/A-3’, meaning it had ascribed a “junk bond” status to those Renault corporate bonds.